SSXModding/ssxog/docs/styleguide.md

 # SSX Decompilation Style Guide

-Most of the documentation here is enforced by [clang-format](https://clang.llvm.org/docs/ClangFormat.html), however I've written things down to make it more obvious.
+Most of the documentation here is enforced by [clang-format](https://clang.llvm.org/docs/ClangFormat.html).

+However, I've written other naming rules which aren't enforced down to make it more obvious, and to aid potentional contributors.

 # Code Style

 ## Braces/Indentation

-Any block scopes should have the brace on the next line, like so:
+Any block scopes should have the brace on the next line, ala Allman bracing.

 ```cpp
 if(1)